 You've probably heard it before: When it comes to investing in stocks, it pays to stay the course.
 That's easy to do when the market is going up—like it has so far in 2019—but what about when it drops?

-While no one can predict what the market will do next, more than a century's worth of history has taught us that 1) there will be a downturn at some point, and 2) that does not mean you should take your money out.
+While no one can predict what the market will do next, more than a century's worth of history has taught us two things.
+1) There will be downturns.
+2) That does not mean you should panic-sell or stop investing.

 As opposed to...?

 Trying to time the market, or going in and out of the stock market frequently.
 For one, a lot of stock growth happens in spurts.
 Perfectly timing these swings is nearly impossible.

 For example, those who invest in S&P 500 index funds have enjoyed about 8 percent annual returns in recent decades.
 But investors who missed the top 10 days of trading during a recent 20-year stretch would have seen their returns fall by almost half, to 4.5 percent, according to one Schwab analysis.

 What are the chances of timing that right?